exercism/website-copy/tracks/javascript/exercises/matrix/mentoring.md

     )
   })
 ```
-- If a student tries to implement everything inside a constructor, suggest on them to defer calculations to getters as they are supposed to defer the cost of calculating the result until it is needed. [[2](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/get)]
+- If a student tries to implement everything inside a constructor, suggest on them to defer calculations to getters as they are supposed to defer the the cost of calculating the value until the value is needed.
+If it is never needed, you never pay the cost. [[2](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/get)]

 ## Talking points
 - Functions are first class citizens, so you can pass one to `Array#map` and it executes on each one